DylanLawless/switzerlandomics.github.io/_technologies/quantbayes.md

 <img src="/images/quantbayes/quantbayes_example.png" style="width:100 percent; height:auto;">

-***Figure 1: Global evidence sufficiency distribution with candidate overlay**.
+***Figure 2: Global evidence sufficiency distribution with candidate overlay**.
 The grey background shows the genome wide mixture of theta.
 Overlay lines mark the top prioritised candidates.
 The red point marks the variant with the strongest evidence sufficiency credible interval.*

 ---

 ## Preparing an evidence matrix

-QuantBayES expects that candidate variants are first identified by upstream tools or service providers such as [Exomiser](https://exomiser.readthedocs.io), [VarSome](https://varsome.com), [SOPHiA GENETICS](https://www.sophiagenetics.com), or standard clinical pipelines.
+QuantBayes expects that candidate variants are first identified by upstream tools or service providers such as [Exomiser](https://exomiser.readthedocs.io), [VarSome](https://varsome.com), [SOPHiA GENETICS](https://www.sophiagenetics.com), or standard clinical pipelines.
-.
 These systems provide analysis results for each variant, but they do not need to disclose internal algorithms or proprietary models.
-QuantBayES operates on an independent and verifiable evidence checklist, so each candidate can be evaluated in a standardised and reproducible way regardless of how it was generated or prioritised upstream.
+QuantBayes operates on an independent and verifiable evidence checklist, so each candidate can be evaluated in a standardised and reproducible way regardless of how it was generated or prioritised upstream.
 To make results comparable across institutions, the Swiss Genomics Association provides a national-scale